cessen/tenthash/docs/design_rationale.md

 Yes, trivially.
 Including all power-of-two truncations down to 32 bits, the smallest SMHasher will test.
 But with one qualification: TentHash isn't seedable, so it of course doesn't pass the seeding tests (e.g. the Perlin Noise test).
 However, if you simply prepend the seed to the input data then TentHash passes the seeding tests as well.

-It's important to keep in mind, however, that [passing SMHasher is insufficient evidence of quality for large-output hashes](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) like TentHash.
+It's important to keep in mind that [passing SMHasher is insufficient evidence of quality for large-output hashes](https://blog.cessen.com/post/2024_07_10_hash_design_and_goodharts_law) like TentHash.
 This entire document serves as much better evidence of quality than a passing score from SMHasher.
 (Although if TentHash did *not* pass SMHasher that would indeed be extremely strong evidence that it *wasn't* high quality.)

 ### Q. Why isn't TentHash seedable?